Nikesh16/Social-Site-/UI.md

  ---> After clicking the edit button, user navigate to different section where they can edit their comment/post. <br>
  ---> Button to go back to the profile page
 15. Delete

-<h4> The header is located in all the pages of our site.
+---><h4>The header is located in all the pages of our site.
 People can easily navigate to their profile page whenever they want. </h4>
-Additionaly, the user has theme section in the menu bar, where they can change the theme of the site in future.
+--->Additionaly, the user has theme section in the menu bar, where they can change the theme of the site in future.

  :fire:Sketches of interfaces: